rxymitchy/Real-Time-Collaborative-Notes/README.md

 # Real-Time-Collaborative-Notes

-Here’s a comprehensive `README.md` file for your **Real-Time Collaborative Notes** project.
-This document provides an overview of the project, setup instructions, and explanations of key concepts.

----

-# Real-Time Collaborative Notes

 A real-time collaborative note-taking application built with **React**, **Socket.io**, and **Tailwind CSS**.
 This application allows multiple users to join a room, create, edit, and view notes in real-time.

 ---